ameer-clara/subgraph-chrome/README.md

 ### `yarn build`

 Builds the app for production to the `build` folder.\
-Navigate to `chrome://extensions/` and select the build folder.
+Navigate to chrome://extensions/, click on Load unpacked and select the `build` folder.
 Subgraph Chrome 1.0 extension will appear, ensure it is enabled.

 ### `yarn dev`